Delayed sentencing for Flynn leaves key questions unanswered

 And the White House’s narrative that Flynn hadn’t discussed sanctions with Kislyak?
 Not only was that untrue, Yates said, but the falsehood left Flynn vulnerable to blackmail since the Russians knew the truth of the call.

-Yates has said she expected the administration to take action, and yet roughly three weeks passed before Flynn was forced to resign.
-That happened late on February 13, 2017, following news reports that exposed details of Flynn’s interactions with Kislyak and the fact that Yates had reported them to White House counsel Don McGahn.
+Yates has said she expected the administration to act and yet roughly three weeks passed before Flynn was forced to resign.
+That happened late on Feb.
+13, 2017, following news reports that exposed details of Flynn’s interactions with Kislyak and the fact that Yates had reported them to White House counsel Don McGahn.

 Even his forced resignation wasn’t entirely the end of the relationship.
 One day later, in a private encounter in the Oval Office, Trump asked then-FBI Director James Comey if he could see his way to dropping an FBI investigation into Flynn, according to a memo Comey drafted after that meeting.